jrsharp/jrsharp.github.io/_posts/2005-05-24-uptime-lament.markdown

 date_gmt: '2005-05-24 16:55:58 -0500'
 categories: []
 tags: []
+layout: page
 comments: []
 ---
-<p>Had to shutdown my SparcStation 2 today for relocation.
+Had to shutdown my SparcStation 2 today for relocation.
 It had an uptime of 332 days.
-The box is running OpenBSD.</p>
+The box is running OpenBSD.